lFirsl/foveated-animations-project/README.md

 ## User Test Video

 If you only wish to see the foveation in effect, rather than run the project locally, you can instead check the user test video.
+This video includes all 4 scenes used during the original user study ran in March 2024.

 You may find the video on:
 - Youtube (Compressed): https://youtu.be/0TlGL1wiBAY
 - OneDrive (Uncompressed - Requires download for highest quality): https://1drv.ms/v/s!AocnOYwxBpbGhdwbHGvkhCyv--w0fw?e=WmXz6Z